MNoorFawi/pytholog/README.md

 ## Prolog in Python

-Python module, a library to be, that enables using prolog logic in python.
+Python library that enables using prolog logic in python.
 The aim of the library is to explore ways to use symbolic reasoning with machine learning.